Markon101/Evo-Creature-AI/README.md

 ```

 - Use the mouse to design your creature in the design mode.
+- Left-click and drag to create bones.
+- Right-click to select bones and create joints.
 - Press the spacebar to switch between design and simulation modes.
 - In simulation mode, watch your creature learn and evolve!